Important Coronavirus Information

 Infection Control Measures:

-- Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.
+- Monitor residents daily for symptoms of respiratory illness.

 As we navigate this challenge, we are especially grateful for our dedicated caregivers, who are working tirelessly to ensure a clean, safe environment for all who live and work here.
 We all remain focused on providing exceptional care and services for all our residents.